Fiat 126: Polski Fiat 126p

-In 1987, the 126 BIS began production, featuring a water-cooled 704 cc engine of Polish construction.
-However, the original model continued to be produced for the Polish market.
-BIS used some parts from the Fiat Cinquecento.
+In 1987, production of the 126 BIS began, featuring a water-cooled 704 cc engine of Polish construction.
+Nevertheless, production of the original model continued for the Polish market.
+The 126 BIS used some parts from the Fiat Cinquecento.

-The factory battery in 126p had a 35-amp hour capacity, which, combined with the undersized generator, the car had a fully charged battery only if driven for an extended time.
-Upgrading a 45-amp hour battery from the Fiat 125p (1.5 Litre engine) improved the cold start reliability.
+The factory battery in the 126p had a 35-amp hour capacity.
+Due to the undersized generator, it would only be fully charged if the car was driven for an extended time.
+Upgrading with the 45-amp hour battery from the Fiat 125p (1.5 Litre engine) improved the cold start reliability.

 The 126p was exported to many Eastern Bloc countries, and for several years, it was one of the most popular cars in Poland and in Hungary as well.
 It also found a minor market in Australia between 1989 and 1992 under the name FSM Niki.
 During that period, it was Australia's cheapest car.
 There was a convertible version developed for the Australian market.
 It was also successful in Cuba where it was one of the best-selling cars of its time and an estimated 10,000 were still registered by 2016.

 The 126p also has a history in China: In the early 1980s, it became one of the first passenger cars to be imported to the country.
-The government initially bought 10,000, mainly used as taxis, but later, the 126p became available for private buyers - a rarity in the country then.
+The government initially bought 10,000, mainly used as taxis, but later, the 126p became available for private buyers – a rarity in the country then.
 In the 1980s, it was one of the best-selling cars in China, selling around 30,000 units per year.

 Throughout the 1970s and 1980s, several experimental prototypes were developed in Poland.
 A cargo version was designed in 1974 called "Bombel" (literally "bubble", but also a colloquial term for "small child") because of its fiberglass bubble-shaped cargo area; an off-road version propelled by caterpillar tracks and a front-wheel drive, front-engined model, with a longer front end and a flat cargo area in the rear where the original 126 had its engine.
 The rear of this prototype was similar to the 126 Bis which also had a rear hatch for accessing a cargo space created by mounting its flat water-cooled engine under the floor.

 There was also an attempt at installing a small diesel engine (due to gasoline rationing) in the classic 126p body.
 It is also a popular platform for electric motor and motorcycle engine swaps.